MathsandDataNYU/web/content/micsem.md

 The Mathematics, Information and Computation (MIC) Seminar runs at irregular intervals and covers specific aspects at the interface of applied maths, information theory and theory of computation.

+### Fall 18

+During the Fall the MIC Seminar will be in room 312 Wednesdays 6-7p.
+The schedule and topics will appear in [this spreadsheet](https://docs.google.com/spreadsheets/d/1zvJnx3ynN7wuNc4dX-wu1ujGruVEP97jtuNdpZyR0Ss/edit#gid=1980084296).

 ### Schedule Summer 18

 | Date & Time    | Speaker       | Title | Room |